Yacin-lab/programmer-foundations/how-computers-work/Kernel_User-Space_Filesystem/README.md

 - fork()
 - execve()

+> [!NOTE]
-User programs use system calls to request services from the kernel.
+> User programs use system calls to request services from the kernel.

 ---